 The pacemaker weighs less than half a gram, about half of a paperclip, and can extend from 15.8 millimeters to fit the size of a patient’s heart.
 Placed outside of the heart muscle, the pacemaker looks like a key-shaped bandage.
 It receives wireless signals to help control the heart’s rhythm and can be programmed to dissolve after several weeks.
 The prototype contains no wires, leads, or batteries – which help power current pacemakers.
 Researchers created the model as a noninvasive device that’s easy to insert.
 While uncommon, infections or damaged heart tissue may occur with tools used to sustain or remove traditional pacemakers.
-The authors envision these dissolvable pacemakers could also serve as a temporary device for patients waiting for their permanent pacemakers to arrive.
+The authors envision these dissolvable pacemakers could mitigate those risks and also serve as a temporary device for patients waiting for permanent pacemakers to arrive.

 The research was partially supported by the NHLBI.